In Moscow, a victory for protesters' rights

 About 20 members of the extreme leftist Other Russia Party, who had earlier said its members would gather outside the permitted area, were arrested Monday, including leader Eduard Limonov, 67.
 He said he objected to being given permission to assemble in an assigned spot when it should be a right to gather.

-Limonov, who had made a similar declaration on New Year's Eve, was arrested as he left his house and spent 15 days in jail.
+Limonov, who had made a similar declaration on New Year's Eve, was arrested then as he left his house and spent 15 days in jail.